CoderDojoStirling/coderdojo-adventure/README.md

   * On Windows, Paint is just fine.
   * Although, for preference, vector drawing tools are nicer

-Then on the computer..:
+For the first lesson (on their computer..):
 * Download this (zipped) project from [here](https://github.com/greghuc/coderdojo-adventure/archive/master.zip).
   * Alternatively, here's the more fun shortened link: [http://tiny.cc/coderdojo-adventure](http://tiny.cc/coderdojo-adventure)
-* Unzip the project into a folder
+* Unzip the project into a folder (the default name is likely 'coderdojo-adventure-master)
-* In a web-browser, open start.html (in the unzipped project)
+* In a web-browser, open start.html (in the folder)
 * Get the kid to follow the instructions in start.html :-)
 * At various points, you might need to help them with:
   * Opening an (existing) html file in the text editor, and editing it.
-  * Creating a new html file and editing it (copy n paste an existing file).
+  * Creating a new html file and editing it (copy n paste the existing new-webpage.html file).
   * Creating a new image in the image editor, and saving it to the project folder.

-A printable html of the kids' instructions is in setup.html.

 That's it!

-Two suggestions for you as a CoderDojo mentor:
+Lessons two and three follow on from lesson (which did all the setup).

-* Run through the lessons yourself to get a feel for what's involved.
+As a CoderDojo mentor it's best to run through the lessons yourself to get a feel for what's involved.
-* Open learn.html in a web-browser, and print a bunch of copies for all the kids attending.
-This is not strictly necessary (as the kids can read the page in their browsers), but should simplify matters as they have a paper copy of the instructions to refer to.